usnationalarchives/opengovplan/pages/appendixc.md

       <p>&nbsp;</p>

-      <p><strong>Update: </strong></p>

-      <p>In 2015 Research Services led an important initiative to implement a new approach to the Archives Technician career field.
+      <p><strong>Update:   </strong>In 2015 Research Services led an important initiative to implement a new approach to the Archives Technician career field.
 We established a new Archives Technician (GS-1421) position description that allows for development from the 5 to 7 level.
 143 employees were hired in 2015/2016 on this new position description.
 We also launched an Archives Technician Development Program which provides the training needed to meet competencies and skills required for advancement.&nbsp;</p>

       <p>&nbsp;</p>